liquidleif/monster-gov/README.md

 Current concept is the following:

 - Hardminted Monsters: The monsters have to be burned with a TX and can afterwards be minted on the target chain.
-- Softminted Monsters: The user has to waive their right to softmint any monsters in the future.
-This can be done by a single TX.
+- Softminted Monsters: We deactivate the minting of softminted monsters and allow users to mint them on the target chain.

 There are multiple reason why a TX is necessary.
 One being that this reduces the insecurity involved with a snapshot and another one being that the transition is opt-in by the user.